$49M Lost and Counting: A UX Audit of Jumia’s Online Shopping Journey

 If Jumia doesn’t provide a seamless experience for users like Tolu and Amina, they simply shop from local and international competitors.

-1. Lack of Guest Checkout
+1. No Guest Checkout

 According to Baymard Institute, 34% of shoppers abandon their cart if they’re forced to create an account.